sofa-framework/sofa/applications/plugins/SofaMatrix/SofaMatrix.md

 * **bmp**: exports a binary image where white pixel means the value is zero, and black pixel means the value is non-zero.

+#### Link to Linear Solver

-GlobalSystemMatrixExporter must have a link to a linear solver (a component inhereting from `sofa::core::behavior::LinearSolver`).
+GlobalSystemMatrixExporter must have a link to a linear solver (a component inheriting from `sofa::core::behavior::LinearSolver`).

 The link can be explicit.
 Example:
 ```xml